antilopinae/TechReviewAmicon/Readme.md

 ## Project Overview

-The project comprises three main components: a **Server**, a **Client**, and a **Logger (Journal Utility)**.
+The project comprises three main components: a **Server**, a **Client**, and a **JournalUtility**.

 The core objective is to create an application suite capable of monitoring the CPU usage of processes on a server and logging these monitoring activities.
 The Server component listens for requests on UDP ports, processes these requests by calculating CPU usage, and logs each request and its result.
-The Client is designed to interact with the Server in two distinct modes, and the Logger utility is responsible for persisting the Server's operational journal to a file.
+The Client is designed to interact with the Server in two distinct modes, and the JournalUtility utility is responsible for persisting the Server's operational journal to a file.

 This project is intended for **Linux** environments.